 Pre-School Zone

-On this page, you can find specific information for pre-school children and links to useful family resources around reading with children in the early years.
+On this page, you can find information and resources to support families with pre-school reading.
 Scroll down for information about the importance of starting a reading habit in the early years, and details of how to take part in the Summer Reading Challenge.

 The importance of reading together